Nevada Housing Market Vitality

 Industry specialization helps explain the differing impact of industry trends on local economies in contrast to industry composition which describes the structure of the economy.
 A Specialization Index value greater than 100 corresponds to the sector having a greater share of the state economy than it does of the national economy.
 Sectors with a Specialization Index greater than 120 characterize the local economy.

-Compared to the U.S., there is a higher incidence of poverty amongst Silver State residents and they have less purchasing power.
+Compared to the U.S., there is a higher incidence of poverty amongst Nevada residents and they have less purchasing power.
 There are fewer high school graduates and a smaller proportion of the population is college educated.
 Nevada’s population is comparatively more diverse than the overall U.S. population.

 A Demographics Index value greater than 100 corresponds to the factor being more intense in the state versus the national average.
 Characteristics of the local population is a longer-term factor that influences the housing market.